Nadia Fingall

-Nadia Angelique Fingall (born August 12, 1998) is an American professional basketball player who plays Valencia Basket of the Liga Femenina de Baloncesto and the EuroLeague.
+Nadia Angelique Fingall (born August 12, 1998) is an American professional basketball player who plays for the Golden State Valkyries and previously played for Valencia Basket of the Liga Femenina de Baloncesto and the EuroLeague.

 Professional career

 Trained at Stanford University, Fingall signed for Nou Bàsquet Paterna, a team affiliated with Valencia Basket, for the 2020-21 season.
 The following season she made the leap to the Liga Femenina by signing for Movistar Estudiantes, renewing for a second season.
 On May 22, 2023, her signing with Valencia Basket was announced.
 During her time in Valencia, her team won the Supercopa de España twice with Fingall herself won the MVP in the 2024 edition.

+On June 7th, 2026, the Golden State Valkyries signed Fingall to a Rest-of-Season Contract.